Tell us the truth about your infertility treatment experience!

 Availability is very good in Greece, and clinics offer embryos of many different ethnicities.

-Double Donation in Greece
+Double donation in Greece

 Double donation is also possible if you undergo IVF treatment in Greece.
 This is where oocytes from a donor and sperm are used.
 The cost is similar to egg donation costs, but you have to add on the cost of the sperm donor on top, and this usually costs between €250 and €500.

-Other IVF Costs in Greece
+Other IVF costs in Greece

 There are various other costs involved when you receive IVF treatment in Greece, which comprises different add-ons and other services.
 The main other IVF costs involved include: